Freak DeJon Jarreau Injury Could Cripple Houston's Final Four Visions — Hip Trouble Overshadows Round One Romp | PaperCity Magazine

 “They did an unbelievable job,” Gates said of the no-Jarreau Cougars.
 “That’s a No. 1 seed.
 I truly believe that team is a No. 1 seed.
 They can score the basketball in every which way possible.
 They score in three areas: On the free-throw line, behind the three-point line and in the paint.
 They do a great job defensively of not fouling.”

 Still, this is not the same Houston offense.
+Even with 87 points.
 Not the same ball movement.
 Without Jarreau, the Cougars only get 12 assists on their 29 baskets.
 That’s a far cry from the 20-plus assists UH has been consistently racking up in recent games with Jarreau orchestrating everything.

-Sampson and his staff make enough adjustments a halftime to ensure the last 20 minutes are a complete runaway.
-Now, it looks like they’ll have to come up with that type of different gameplan for Sunday’s game against the Clemson-Rutgers winner.
+Sampson and his staff make enough adjustments at halftime to ensure the last 20 minutes are a complete runaway, freeing up Mark to create and using their inside advantage against a Cleveland State team that struggles on the boards.
+Now, it looks like they’ll have to come up with that type of different gameplan for Sunday night’s game against Rutgers, a bruising, physical Big Ten team that is anything but a typical No. 10 seed.

+All because Jarreau took a shot in the wrong place on Houston’s first defensive possession of the game.
+There is no rhyme or reason in March.
+Often, no fairness either.

-“Our kids were nervy, maybe even staggered when Jarreau went down,” Sampson says.
+“Our kids were nervy, maybe even staggered when Jarreau went down,” Sampson admits.

 Neither is the fact that this win ties Sampson with no less than UCLA legend John Wooden on the all-time career victories list.
+In Assembly Hall, where Sampson coached before he was forced out of the college game for making more phone calls to recruits than allowed under NCAA rules at that time.
+A rule — and a punishment — that seems beyond out of whack considered the number of big name coaches who have been implicated in the FBI wiretapping scandal — that centers around paying players to attend certain schools — who have gone largely completely unpunished.

-This coach knows that March is about moments.
+No one needs to remind Kelvin Sampson that every March is precious.
+This is coach who knows this tournament is really about the moments.
 To him, this is one too.
-Seeing his guys, this team he loves so much, come together still means plenty to UH’s basketball lifer of a coach.
+Seeing his guys, this team he loves so much, come together under adversity still means plenty to UH’s basketball lifer of a coach.

 Nothing in March is guaranteed.
 The University of Houston gets a cruel reminder of that just 41 seconds into its tournament.
 DeJon Jarreau is down and the Cougars go on, with him pleading for them to take it as far as they can.